 Regarding the Inner Wheel: Many people have a circle of Teachers, usually four: one Teacher for each of the 4 Skills.
-There will be a Teacher of Perception, a Teacher of Empowerment, a Teacher of Process and a Teacher of Partnership.
+There will be a Teacher of Streaming, a Teacher of Osmosis, a Teacher of Dialogue and a Teacher of Crystallizing.
 The True Self also may appear as more than one persona.
 One may see a Child True Self, a Young Man or Woman True Self, and other manifestations of one’s True Self.
 In terms of position on the Wheel, the Sovereign, Teacher and True Self are closely related.
 The reason is that the Teacher guides the True Self, the core essence of a person, to relate to the world as different roles (the Archetypes).
 With the help of the Teacher, the person stays connected to his or her spark of soul, the True Self.
 The Teacher instructs the person in what he or she most needs to learn, bringing forth his or her essence and talents to develop fully into the Sovereign, the mature leader, who both serves and is honored by the community.

-Here is a way to experience the Archetypes of the Life Force Wheel.
+Here is a way to experience the Archetypes of the Life Force Arts Method.
 First, we mentally mark out the eight directions within the room we are in, the ritual space in which we are working.
 The eight directions are Northeast, East, Southeast, South, Southwest, West, Northwest, North.
 Each direction is associated with one of the Archetypes as follows:

 NE – Witness

 SW – Phoenix

 W – Healer